 The founders surveyed customers and found that what users wanted were more predictable prices, a simpler set of plans, and more features for their money.
-It turned out that the average GotVMail user was frequently exceeding the monthly allotment of minutes in his or her plan.
+It turned out that the average GotVMail user was frequently exceeding the monthly allotment of minutes in their plan.
 That meant more revenue for GotVMail but annoying fees for customers.
 Customers also balked at paying for extra features such as employee extensions.
 The founders began reexamining GotVMail’s offerings.
 “We asked ourselves, ‘How generous can we be without losing money?’” says Taghaddos.

 In October, the company increased the number of minutes offered.
 Features that customers used to pay extra for are now included in most plans.
 Taghaddos and Hauser say the new pricing structure cuts GotVMail’s margins about 10 percent but allows the company to offer an average savings of about 40 percent to its customers.
 In November, GotVMail noticed a surge in sign-ups, up 40 percent compared with the previous year—many of them from newly out-of-work professionals starting their own businesses.
 Despite shrinking margins, GotVMail is still profitable, say the founders.
 “I didn’t think we were recession proof,” says Taghaddos.
 “But my intuition always told me that during a down economy, we could do really well.”

 Bottom line: Bundling more services for the same price can be an effective way to be more competitive without cutting deeply into profits.